Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Quick Health Checks You Can Perform

-Running through these five checks regularly takes only a few minutes and gives you a reliable snapshot of your animal’s overall condition:
+Running through these checks regularly takes only a few minutes and gives you a snapshot of your animal’s overall condition:

 1. Gill inspection: Check for fraying, discoloration, or unusual growths